Professional Certificate in Child Advocacy Studies

 The CAST curriculum includes core courses aimed at increasing knowledge of key child maltreatment concepts.
 These courses are offered entirely online, so the certificate may be completed without ever setting foot on campus.
 Students interested in this certificate have a few choices for completing it.

 - Current UIS degree-seeking students in public administration, criminal justice, social work, human services, legal studies, or teacher education may select the three required courses as electives in their program.

 - Non-degree-seeking students must be admitted to the university and then take the three required courses.
 Standard tuition rates and fees apply.

 - In the fall of 2015, professionals may fulfill continuing education requirements and earn CAST certification.
 Details will be available soon.

 The UIS CAST courses are certified by the National Child Protection Training Center at Winona State University.
-CAST @ UIS is an interdisciplinary partnership between the Schools of Public Affairs and Administration and Education and Human Services and the Illinois Department of Children and Family Services.
+CAST @ UIS is an interdisciplinary partnership between the Colleges of Public Affairs and Administration and Education and Human Services and the Illinois Department of Children and Family Services.
 All courses are 400-level and open to undergraduates and graduates.
 Perspectives on Child Maltreatment and Advocacy (PAD 481) is a prerequisite for PAD 483, The System’s Response to Child Maltreatment (PAD 483).
 PAD 482, Global Child Advocacy can be taken at any point in the certificate sequence.
 Students may take the courses according to their time frame and availability (over one year or longer).

 The three courses include: